spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   Install your license file in the directory ``/opt/intel/licenses/`` if you have write permission to it.
-This directory is inspected by all Intel tools and is therefore preferred, as no further configuration steps are needed.
+This directory is inspected by all Intel tools and is therefore preferred, as no further configuration steps will be needed.

   Create the directory if it does not yet exist.
 For the file name, either keep the downloaded name or use another suitably plain yet descriptive